 “Dengue rashes can turn itchy as the temperature starts to lower down” informs Dr Mayank.

 “Don’t worry!
 This itchiness only lasts for 24-48 hours after the fever breaks and can be handled by applying certain soothing agents”

 Dr Mayank prescribed medicinal ointments to Sunaina, which provided great relief.

 “I actually felt better after using the prescribed ointments.
 I am glad I didn’t ignore the itching and consulted my doctor about it” concluded Sunaina in a follow-up consultation.

-This blog post is written with Dr Mayank Uppal‘s editorial inputs.
-He has over 7 years of experience as a physician with a strong belief in
+This blog post has been medically reviewed by Dr. Mayank Uppal.
+He has over 10 years of experience as a physician with a strong belief in comprehensive care.

 Book an Appointment with him today!
 Fill in the form below and we will call you back to schedule a consultation.

 Consultant, Internal Medicine

 Consultation fees: Rs 1100